 NHSE/I note: "While the ambition is for patients to be able to make requests via an online system at a time that suits them, as this is likely to be more convenient for patients and may increase patient satisfaction, there may be circumstances where this is not possible and practices need to limit access."
 However, they also recognise: "If a practice takes the decision to switch off its online consultation tool outside core hours, this can be done by the practice or by contacting the relevant supplier, depending on the tool in use.
 Practices should also inform their commissioner so additional support can be provided and wider issues around capacity and demand can be considered."

-It is, therefore, important for practices to continue using and developing online consultation tools to suit the needs of their patients.
-However, core general practice hours are 08:00 to 18:30 Monday to Friday (excluding Bank Holidays), and practices can turn off their online tools outside of these hours as long as they have informed the commissioner (CCG) that they are doing so.

-Sheffield GP practices should inform Sheffield CCG via sheffield CCG via sheffield CCG via sheffieldccg.primarycare@nhs.net
+Therefore, it is important for practices to continue using and developing online consultation tools to suit the needs of their patients.
+However, core general practice hours are 08:00 to 18:30 Monday to Friday (excluding Bank Holidays), and practices can turn off their online tools outside of these hours as long as they have informed the commissioner that they are doing so.
+Sheffield GP practices should inform Sheffield CCG via sheffieldccg.primarycare@nhs.net